sheimoria/tp/docs/DeveloperGuide.md

 1. `preferences` that represents stores the key, value pairs of the preferenceKey and preferenceDetails

+The preference feature supports the following operations:

+- Adding of new preferences - called via the `AddPreferenceCommand`
+- Deleting of existing preferences - called via the `DeletePreferenceCommand`

 Given below is an example usage scenario and how the feature behaves:

 Step 1: The user launches the application

 Step 2: The user executes `addPreference 1 pk/Drink pd/Bubble Tea` to add the Drink: Bubble Tea preference to the first client in the contact list.
 The `addPreference` command calls the `addPreference` command of the existing `Client` object that represents the first client in the list, and adds the `"Drink", "Bubble Tea"` key-value pair into the preferences of the specified `Client`.

+Step 3: If the user would like to remove the `"Drink", "Bubble Tea"` preference as specified in the `addPreference` command in Step 2, they can execute `deletePreference 1 pk/Drink` to remove the preference specified by the key `"Drink"` from the existing `Client` object represented at the index `1`.

 ### Policy features